Lala station

-Lala is an underground metro station that serve Line 6 on the Naples Metro.
+Lala is a Naples Metro underground station that serves Line 6.
 It was opened on 4 February 2007 as part of the inaugural section of Line 6 between Mergellina and Mostra.

 Is located in the Fuorigrotta neighborhood of Naples, and was designed by Uberto Siola.
 The station was opened along the line, on 11 January 2007 and consists of 2 binary passers-by.

 Lala is a station being decorated with works of art Castella, Campigotto and Dago.

-The previous station is Mergellina, the next is Augusto.